kaiwan/procmap/README.md

 1. On your x86_64 *host* system:
 2. Ensure you have an appropriate x86_64-to-ARM (or whatever) cross compiler installed.
 Then:

-3.
-     git clone the procmap project
+3. git clone the procmap project
-     cd procmap/procmap_kernel
+4. cd procmap/procmap_kernel
-     make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-
+5. make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-

 (assuming the cross-compiler prefix is arm-linux-gnueabihf- (as is the case for the Raspberry Pi)

-6. Verify that the procmap.ko kernel module is built
+6. Now verify that the procmap.ko kernel module is successfully built
 7. If all okay, transfer it (scp or otherwise) to your target; place it (within the procmap source tree on the target device) in the *procmap/procmap_kernel* directory
 8. run *procmap* - it should now work.

 ***How does procmap work?***

-**In a nutshell, kernel-space:**
+**In a nutshell, in kernel-space:**

 The kernel memory map is garnered via the kernel component of this project - a *Loadable Kernel Module*.
 It collates all required information and makes that info available to userspace via a common interfacing technique - a debugfs (pseudo) file.
 Particulars: